Best Parking Lot Security Cameras to Prevent Theft

 Open Exposure 24/7

-The parking lot is always open.
-There are no boundaries or restrictions for entering or leaving the area.
+Open access makes the area a prime target for thieves, so having real-time monitoring gives property owners peace of mind.
 Therefore, anyone can enter or leave the area without being monitored.
 This makes the area a prime target for thieves.

 The main concerns in this area are: